-This May, we invite you to join us for Perspectives on Playwriting.
-In the interest of deepening our audience’s engagement with new plays, we’d like to offer access to the wide-ranging ideas and techniques that go into the creative work of playwriting.
-The program, now in its second year, promises an enriching experience for anyone who wants to learn more about theatrical storytelling.
-We’re thrilled to connect venturesome theater lovers — maybe you? — with some of our favorite theater makers.
+We're thrilled to invite you to join us this May for Perspectives On Playwriting.
+In the interest of deepening our audience's engagement with new plays, we want to connect you — our most venturesome theater lovers — with some of our favorite theater makers.

 10-Week Core Workshop

 *Indicates a Master Class.
-Participation in the Core Workshop includes access to all three Master Classes, plus an exclusive breakout conversation with master class teachers immediately following their formal sessions.
+Participation in the Core Workshop includes all three Master Classes, plus an exclusive breakout conversation with master class teachers following their formal sessions.

 Tuition will not be charged until enrollment status is confirmed, at which time you will be contacted for payment.

 HOW TO APPLY

 - This experience was designed to be intimate — enrollment will be limited to 15 students.
 If you’d like to be considered for the Core Workshop, please complete a brief online application by March 9.
 We will respond to all applicants about the status of their application by April 1.

 - The Core Workshop was conceived to provide a unique opportunity for our audiences to deepen their relationship to new work.
 No prior writing experience is required, but students should be prepared to participate in some in-class writing exercises.
 (Please note that this is not a training program for experienced playwrights.)